 - Using a spatula gently fold the whipped cream into the cheese mixture.

-- Place the lemonade into a bowl or flat dish.
+- Place the lemonade into a bowl.

 - Have your 8 cup serving dish next to the bowl along with the lady fingers.